Leicestershire is a very picturesque county in the East Midlands.

 Events in Leicestershire

-Autumn Colours Tour, Charnwood Forest Tour, City of Leicester Tour, Da Vinci Code Tour, Famous Mystery Tour, Free Mystery Tour, Hidden Leicestershire Tour, High Leicestershire Tour, Lincolnshire Borders Tour, Mysterious Leicestershire Tour, National Forest Tour, North Leicestershire Tour, Roman Roads Tour, Secret Leicestershire Tour, Soar Valley Tour, Vale of Belvoir Tour, Welland Valley Tour
+Autumn Colours Tour, Charnwood Forest Tour, City of Leicester Tour, Da Vinci Code Tour, Famous Mystery Tour, Free Mystery Tour, Hidden Leicestershire Tour, High Leicestershire Tour, Lincolnshire Borders Tour, Mysterious Leicestershire Tour, National Forest Tour, North Leicestershire Tour, Richard III Tour, Roman Roads Tour, Secret Leicestershire Tour, Soar Valley Tour, Vale of Belvoir Tour, Welland Valley Tour